Eryc123Y/assn-report-monash/README.md

 A professional Typst package for Monash University student reports, featuring Monash's official brand colors and modern design elements.

+## Acknowledgments

+This project is based on the excellent [typst-polytechnique](https://github.com/remigerme/typst-polytechnique) template by [@remigerme](https://github.com/remigerme).
+The Monash University edition extends this work with Monash-specific branding, colors, and styles.

 ## Features

 - **Professional Monash Branding**: Official Monash University colors and logo integration